To provide a Safe Home and to always call the Host Parent.

 The greatest deterrent against teenage alcohol and other drug use is parents not tolerating it!
 The success of Safe Homes is up to you.
-Pick up the Phone and make that call to keep your child safe!
+Pick up the phone and make that call to keep your child safe!

 Safe Homes Parents Agree

-- We will never leave a minor in charge of the house when planning to be away overnight as peer pressure to have a party can be very hard to resist.
+- never leave a minor in charge of the house when planning to be away overnight as peer pressure to have a party can be very hard to resist.
 We will make arrangements for our teen to stay at a “safe” home.
 To further discourage unauthorized parties, ask your neighbors and police to watch your empty house.

 The word “trust” can cause a lot of confusion or parents when it comes to safeguarding their children.
 Become a Safe Homes parent does not imply distrust of your child.
 Rather, it simply means that you are aware of the tremendous social pressures on today’s youth and that you care enough to prevent the circumstances in which problems can arise.

-For All Safe Homes Parents Family Guidelines
+For All Safe Homes Parents: Family Guidelines

 - Inform your children that you have joined SAFE HOMES and discuss it with them.